The Bricks of Breaking in: Sal Calleros on Mentorship

 Get it to a point where it works and then you can move on to the next thing.
 The problem is that some writers will work on one thing forever.
 Or two things, over and over and over again.
 Then they just never write anything else.
 So when they eventually get it in somebody else’s hands, and they’re like, well, what else you got?
 Well, I have these ideas.
 What do you have that’s written?
 Well, nothing, just this one.
 If you don’t hang yourself up, that allows you to just finish it.

 FD: Any other advice on building a career as a writer?

 SC: Everybody says network, which is of course the old advice you always get.
 You need to network, but it’s staying in touch with people that you meet along the way that can actually get you a job.

 What you want to do is network with people who can pull you up, be that producers, network executives, agents.
 Establish a relationship with them along the way.
 Reach out once in a while.
 If you read they sold a project or a project got off the ground, send them an email congrats.
 Sounds like a cool project.
 Things like that.

 I know it’s easier said than done, but because there are all these different programs out there, I think there are more opportunities than there were when I got into the fellowship.
 Try to start making those connections because you have no idea where they will end up down the road.

-Written by: Kelly Jo BrickKelly Jo Brick is a television and documentary writer and producer.
-She wrote the Telly Award-winning film PAUSE and the Frank Lloyd Wright documentary The Jewel In The Woods.
-A Sundance Fellow and winner of Scriptapalooza TV, Kelly Jo has been a panelist at the Austin Film Festival, Wisconsin Writers’ Institute and for Stage 32.
+Written by: Kelly Jo BrickKelly Jo Brick is a TV drama and documentary writer.
+A Sundance Fellow and alum of Women In Film’s Writer/Showrunner Mentoring Circle, Kelly Jo is also the Vice Chair of the WGAW Genre Committee.
+She wrote the Telly Award-winning film PAUSE and the Frank Lloyd Wright documentary, The Jewel In The Woods.
 Follow her on Twitter @KellyJoBrick.